stoneyrh/gSOAP/gsoap/doc/guide/index.md

 Memory management with gSOAP is automatic.
 The engine context manages all memory allocated to serialize data and for temporary storage.
 Deserialized data is allocated in managed memory and data structures can be allocated in managed memory by the user when desired using `soap_new_T` functions generated by soapcpp2 for each serializable type `T`.
 All memory managed by a context is deallocated with `::soap_destroy` to destroy managed C++ objects and `::soap_end` to delete all other managed data.
 When a context is finalized or freed with `soap_done(struct soap*)` and `soap_free(struct soap*)` then managed memory is not released, so it is important to call the deallocation functions first.
 This was done to allow managed data to outlive the context, such as deserialized objects, but this is rarely if ever used because deleting the outlived data explicitly is prone to mistakes.

 If you want to let deserialized data outlive a `::soap` context that you are about to free, then you can delegate management of the data to another `::soap` context with `soap_delegate_deletion(struct soap *soap_from, struct soap *soap_to)`.
 This moves all deserialized and temporary data to the other `::soap` context `soap_to`, which will delete its data and all the delegated data it is responsible for when you call `::soap_destroy` and `::soap_end`.
 This can be particularly useful for making client calls inside a server operation, i.e. a mixed server and client.
 The client call inside the server operation requires a new `::soap` context, e.g. copied from the server's with `::soap_copy`.
 Before destroying the client context with `::soap_free`, the data can be delegated to the server's context with `::soap_delegate_deletion`.
-See for example <i>`gsoap/samples/mashup/mashupserver.c`</i> in the gSOAP source code distribution.
+See for example <i>`gsoap/samples/mashup/mashupserver.c`</i> in the gSOAP source code package.

 The functions related to memory management by the context are: